simonmclean/pretty-vanilla-tabline.nvim/README.md

 }
 ```

+This can of course be used to remove elements as well.
+For example if you don't want to display the window count, just don't include it in the returned string.

 ### highlight_groups

 Change which highlight groups are used.
-If you set this option you must provide value for every element in the table.
+If you set this option _you must provide a value for every element in the table_.

 A highlight group basically consists of a background colour and a foreground/text colour, and will be set by your colorscheme.
 To browse them use `:highlight` or, if you have Telescope installed, `:Telescope highlights`.